jahunter767/Single-GPU-Passthrough/README.md

     At this point the hardware should be passed through successfully if everything was configured properly.
 There will be a 12+ second delay before any graphical output is displayed so keep that in mind.
+You can adjust this value if your VM does not start consistently when passing through your GPU.
     If the VM fails to start and your host login screen reloads or you system appears to hang on a black screen then you can uncomment these 2 lines (lines 21 and 22)

     ```
     #echo "--------------NEXT--------------${file}" >> "/home/dump.txt"